ofer1992/ofer1992.github.io/content/cnn_summarization.md

         return output, hidden
 ```

 You might wonder why it appears more complicated if it's similar to the encoder.
 To answer that we need to consider the difference between training and inference, and the loss criterion we are using.
- TODO
+I hope to get to that in a future post, so for now I'll just mention that we will use the cross-entropy loss, which tries to maximize the likelihood of the dataset.
 ### Training loop
 Steps:
 - Select hyperparams (hidden size, lr) and initialize model.